AUDIT SENIOR ASSOCIATE

 - Bachelor's degree in Accounting.
 150 semester hours of education preferred and a CPA or eligibility to sit is highly desirable.

-- Two to four+ years of progressive public accounting experience with in-charge auditing.
+- 2+ years of progressive public accounting experience with in-charge auditing.

 - Strong technical accounting skills with proficiency in US GAAP and GAAS.